-Up-to-date information on child care resources for UCLA faculty, staff, and students during COVID-19 is available on UCLA's early care and education website.
+Up-to-date information on child care resources for UCLA faculty, staff, and students is available on UCLA's early care and education website.

 Child care and online learning resources for parents

 Working parents: mitigating career impacts